freenas/freenas-docs/userguide/services.rst

    :menuselection:`System --> Advanced`.
    Plug in the USB device and look for a */dev/ugen* or */dev/uhid* device name in the console messages.

+Further details on some of these options is provided on the `NUT configuration notes web page <http://networkupstools.org/docs/user-manual.chunked/ar01s06.html>`_.

 `upsc(8) <http://www.networkupstools.org/docs/man/upsc.html>`_
 can be used to get status variables from the UPS daemon such as the